-The bonus scheme for the CEO comprises a bonus of 1% of profit before tax and 4% of the increase in the profit before tax relative to the previous year.
+In 2012, the bonus scheme for the CEO comprises a bonus of 1% of profit before tax and 4% of the increase in the profit before tax relative to the previous year.

 For the EVP, Sales & Marketing, the corresponding rates are 0.7% and 2.8%, respectively.

-No bonus was paid for the financial year 2011.
+Bonus is renegotiated once a year.
+No bonus was paid for the financial year 2012.

-Topsil's Management Board and a number of managerial employees have granted warrants.
+Topsil's Management Board and a number of managerial employees have been granted warrants.
 The Management Board's share of these warrants, the terms and conditions and their valuation are disclosed in a separate note to the annual report.
-Topsil's current incentive scheme and guidelines have been approved by the shareholders and are available on Topsil's website under 'Investor Relations'.
-Some of the criteria of the option scheme do not comply with the recommendations of the Committee on Corporate Governance in Denmark issued on 1 April 2010 and the scheme will be reconsidered in 2012 when it expires.
+Topsil's current incentive scheme and guidelines have been approved by the shareholders and are available on Topsil's website under 'About'.
+The criteria of the option scheme comply with the recommendations of the Committee on Corporate Governance in Denmark issued on 1 April 2010.

-In 2011, the total remuneration to the Management Board came to DKK 7.5 million as specified in note 4 to the financial statements.
-This amount included costs pertaining to the managerial changes of the

-Management Board of DKK 5 million (including recruitment costs).
-Topsil did not provide any substantial or atypical contributions to non-pay benefits, severance plans, etc. to the Management Board in 2011.
+In 2012, the total remuneration to the Management Board came to DKK 4.3 million as specified in note 4 to the financial statements.
+Topsil did not provide any substantial or atypical contributions to non-pay benefits, severance plans, etc. to the Management Board in 2012.